It just would not happen without our volunteers!

 For those of you with less dressage/horse knowledge than the competitors, there are many things you can do to help them, and hopefully learn a little along the way!

-Arena Set Up - Thursday, August 11th from 7:00am - 1:00pm.
-Come help set up the competition arenas, including the arena fencing and the dressage letters!
+Arena Set-Up - Tuesday, August 8th from 8am - 2pm.
+Come help set up the competition arenas, including the arena fencing and the dressage letters.
+A lift-and-carry task that future competitors and a parent could do together!

-Departure Director- Departure Director- Similar to the arrival director, this adult keeps the flow of horses and competitors going safely home on schedule.
-Sunday from approximately 12:00-4:00pm.
+Departure Director- Similar to the arrival director, this adult keeps the flow of horses and competitors going safely home on schedule.
+Saturday from approximately 12:00-4:00pm.
 One or two shifts will do the trick.

 Written Test Translator(s)- Do you speak dressage and horse in any language besides English?
 We never know what languages we might need, but your help would be greatly appreciated if we do!
 LYDF always attracts a few competitors from many, many miles away.

-Written Test Monitor- Written Test Monitor - We need 5 or 6 adults to hand out tests and help the competitors stay focused.
-Friday from 4:00-6:00pm.
+Written Test Monitor- We need 5 or 6 adults to hand out tests and help the competitors stay focused.
+Thursday from 4:30-6:30pm.
 Some horse/dressage knowledge would be a plus.

 Skilled Volunteer positions